 Sometimes it’s difficult to move elements to exactly where you want them because of the automatic alignment feature that canva has.
 By holding down the SHIFT key you are then able to drag elements around with your mouse as this prevents canva from automatically aligning your image if you only need to move them a very slight amount.

 Have you ever wanted to add a logo onto a design with an image but it keeps replacing the image instead, when you want to lay the logo on top?
 This can be very frustrating and you may waste a lot of time trying to get it right.
 However there is a fix!!
 When you have selected the image, go to the top right and click on the padlock symbol, this locks the image to enable you to add another image or logo on top.

 Say you are working on a template and want to change all colors on a template from blue to your brand color, there is a quick way!
 Select the color you want to change and make the change to your desired color.
 Then look right at the bottom panel of the color palette and you will see this box to check to select ‘change all’ to your color.
 It looks like this:

 If there is an element you use all the time, click on the 3 dots in the top right of the element and select like, this will store it in a “likes” folder that you can quickly refer to for future designs.
 Or you can even create a folder for different elements.

 Wanna save even more time?
-Check out my free 10 Canva Pinterest Templates.
+Check out my template shop for Canva templates and more.
 Simply add in your own branding to make them your own.

 Please feel free to let me know if you have any questions about canva?
 I’d love to hear from you!